Atazanavir / CobicistatBrand Name: Evotaz Other Names: ATV / COBI, atazanavir sulfate / cobicistat Drug Class: Combination Drugs

 - Yellowing of your skin or the whites of your eyes ( )

 - Light-colored bowel movements

 Contact your health care provider right away if you have any of the following symptoms that could be signs of gallbladder problems:

 Evotaz, when taken with certain other medicines, can cause new or worse kidney problems, including kidney failure.
-Your health care provider should check your kidneys before and during treatment with Evotaz.
+Some people taking one of the HIV medicines included in Evotaz have had kidney stones.

 While taking Evotaz, it is important to keep all of your appointments with your health care provider.